alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 ### What to weigh before writing the next one

-Composition is not free, and three costs are easy to miss because no test fails:
+Composition is not free, and four costs are easy to miss because no test fails:

 - **A body pulls in everything it transitively reaches.** `Integer.compare` once delegated to the covering `Number.compare`; that made comparing two